Prague, Czech Republic – According to a recent ranking, Hungary, Poland and the Czech Republic all rank among the smartest countries in the world.

-But new ranking of the world’s smartest countries has been released, and it contains most interesting results for Central European nations: according to the Cleverest Countries index, designed and compiled by Vouchercloud, Poland, Hungary and the Czech Republic all rank among the world’s most intelligent countries.
+A new ranking of the world’s smartest countries has been released, and it contains most interesting results for Central European nations.
+According to the Cleverest Countries index, designed and compiled by Vouchercloud, Poland, Hungary and the Czech Republic all rank among the world’s most intelligent countries.

-The study takes into account three variables, three different tools to measure past, present and future intelligence: the total number of Noel Prize wins (past), IQ test results (present) and educational achievements (future).
+The study takes into account three variables to measure past, present and future intelligence: the total number of Noel Prize wins (past), IQ test results (present) and educational achievements (future).

-First, let us give credit where credit is due: Japan, scoring consistently highly across all three metrics, comes out in 1st place worldwide and is crowned the world’s smartest country.
+First, let us give credit where credit is due: Japan, scoring consistently high across all three metrics, comes out in 1st place worldwide and is named the world’s smartest country.
 The rest of the top 5 is made up of Switzerland, China, the United States and the Netherlands.

 Hungary ranks as the 16th smartest country worldwide, achieving its highest score in the school test ranking (14th).
 Poland stands at the 21st place (but 15th, tied with Australia and Israel, when it comes to the number of Nobel prize wins) and the Czech Republic ranks 23rd, placing highest in the national IQ category (19th worldwide).

 But the West’s domination quickly fades away in the IQ and school results categories.
 Singapore ranks 1st in both categories: the small South-East Asian city-state boasts a national average IQ of 107.1 (followed by China, Hong Kong, South Korea and Taiwan).
-The first non-Asian country is Finland, ranked “only” 7th.
+The first non-Asian country is Finland, at the 7th place.